denten-books/plain-text/2-device.md

 Through Turing's well-documented involvement in Government Code and Cypher School (GC&CS) at Bletchley Park, actual Turing machines changed the nature of
 war: used at first to break encrypted military communications and then to compute missile trajectories.
-But as I will argue here, Turing machines also changed humanity's relationship with symbolic thought.
-And unless we understand Turing's legacy beyond war-making, we risk limiting its creative potential to mechanisms of destruction.
+But as I have argued here, Turing machines also changed humanity's relationship with symbolic thought.
+They belong to mode of distinctly humanist thinking about reading, writing, and interpretation.

-[^ln1-anticipate]: As Alonzo Church mentioned in his review of the paper a year later, Turing's mathematical insight was anticipated by concomitant work in the field [@church_computable_1937].

-[^ln1-platotr]: I translate the passage into literal, if awkward, English to preserve some of the interesting characteristics of the original Greek.
-In particular, note the parallelism between *exōthen* and *endothen*, the ambiguity of *allotrion*, as something that comes from another, and the subtle slide between *graphō* (letter, figure, writing) and *tupōn* (type, impression, trace).
-I extend my gratitude to Stathis Gourgouris, Simos Zenios, and Guy Smoot for their help with the Greek translations.

-[^ln1-turingcog]: Turing's later work suggests that his use of cognitive language throughout "On Computable Numbers" was not accidental, and that he meant it to define sentience more generally [@turing_computing_1950].

 Wittgenstein struggles to answer that question in his lectures, where Turing machine enacts it with blunt force.
 The Turing machine ingests symbols,